 In order to exercise your rights please contact email@example.com.

-If you have any questions, comments, complaints or suggestions in relation to this notice, or any other concerns about the way in which we process information about you, please contact our Data Protection Officer and Privacy Team at firstname.lastname@example.org.
+If you have any questions, comments, complaints or suggestions relating to this notice, or any other concerns about the way in which we process information about you, please contact our Data Protection Officer and Privacy Team at firstname.lastname@example.org.

 You also have a right to make a complaint to your local privacy supervisory authority.
 Bupa’s main establishment is in the UK, where the local supervisory authority is the Information Commissioner: